ronancpl/HeavenMS/README.txt

 changes/patches on the game were applied by myself, in which some of them diverged from the original v83 patch contents.

 This is a NetBeans 8.0.2 Project.
-This means that it's easier to install the project via "NetBeans' import new project using existing code".
+This means that it's easier to install the project via opening the server project folder inside NetBeans' IDE.
 Once installed, build this project on your machine and run the server using the "launch.bat" application.

 In this project, many gameplay-wise issues generated from either the original WZ files and the server sources